-Previously Lissy was the co-founder of the Pirate Fairies walkabout and street theatre company and produced for Pandora’s Box Theatre Company.
+Previously Lissy was the co-founder of the Pirate Fairies walkabout and street theatre company, produced for Pandora’s Box Theatre Company and was an editor of the leading UK feminist website, The F-Word.
 She has an MA in Mathematics from Merton College, Oxford University.
-She is a board member for theatre company Trans Creative.
-She is also the comedy and theatre editor of the leading UK feminist website, The F-Word.

 Loren first collaborated with Lina Johansson Mergence at the National Centre for Circus Arts.
 Since then she has been involved on many Mimbre projects, including the RSC Wondrous strange, Mimbre Video and the upcoming exploded Circus.